simhadri-bharath/simhadri-bharath/README.md

 - 👋 Hi, I’m @simhadri-bharath
 - 👀 I’m interested in ...
-JAva Development
+Java Development
 - 🌱 I’m currently learning ...
 Spring boot  React
 - 💞️ I’m looking to collaborate on ...
 New Innovative Projects and collabrate with groups
 - 📫 How to reach me ... simhadribahrath2004@gmail.com